mtbentley/duplicity_b2/readme.md

 If you don’t want it to prompt you for the key, run with `FTP_PASSWORD=application_key duplicity /local/folder b2://account_id@bucket_name/`

-Note: requires duplicity 0.7+.
-Older versions of Ubuntu and Homebrew have older, incompatible versions of duplicity.
+Note: requires duplicity 0.7+ and python 2.7.
+Older versions of Ubuntu and Homebrew have older, incompatible versions of duplicity and possibly python.